Professional Education Programs

 Educational Psychology

-Table 1 provides an overview of enrollment and graduation counts for teacher preparation programs for the past three years.
-Figures 1-4 provide ATA enrollment and graduation trends, respectively, by academic year and campus location.
-Table 2 provides enrollment and graduation counts for advanced educator programs.
-Following these data charts, a narrative providing analysis, interpretation, and use of data is listed.
+Table 1 provides an overview of enrollment and graduation counts for initial teacher preparation programs for the past three years.
+Figures 1-4 provide NAU’s ATA enrollment and graduation trends by academic year and campus location.
+Table 2 provides enrollment and graduation counts for advanced professional education programs.
+Following these data charts, we provide a narrative with analyses, interpretations, and use of data.

-Table 1: Teacher Preparation Programs Enrollment and Graduation Data
+Table 1: Initial Teacher Preparation Programs Enrollment and Graduation Data

 Figure 1: ATA at NAU Enrollment Trends by Academic Year